Gernot Rohr: Managerial career

-He was given a target of guiding the team to win the 2021 Africa Nation's Cup to be hosted by Cameroon.

-The new contract also includes qualifying the Super Eagles to the 2022 FIFA World Cup in Qatar.
+He was given a target of guiding the team to win the 2021 Africa Nation's Cup to be hosted by Cameroon and also qualifying the Super Eagles to the 2022 FIFA World Cup in Qatar.
 On 12 December 2021, he was sacked despite qualifying for the 2021 Africa Nation's Cup and final round of qualifying for the World Cup playoffs.